jwpinnington/APL_psa/README.md

     * Business policies - these should be rolled into the business requirements / user - actor stories, but may not be explict, and could even be counter to a business requirement for the solution, e.g.

             Business policies: 'For staff work/life balance we have a rule of no emails after 6pm'.
-How does this apply to the messaging app, and how does this effect the usage and benefit of the app for the clients B2B partners?
+How does this apply to the messaging app, and how does this affect the usage and benefit of the app for the client's B2B partners?
     * Governance - Regulatory requirements
         * Data privacy, data residency
         * Other regulations pertaining to the market in which the B2B partners operate and may effect the content of the messaging